hackerspider1/EchoPwn/README.md

 # Usage

 ```
 ./EchoPwn.sh domain.com                 	      //For Default Scan
 ./EchoPwn.sh domain.com -nmap            	      //To run nmap on your results
 ./EchoPwn.sh domain.com -arjun   		      //To run arjun on your results
+./EchoPwn.sh domain.com -photon          	      //To run photon on each subdomain
+./EchoPwn.sh domain.com -knock                	      //To bruteforce subdomain using knockpy
-./EchoPwn.sh domain.com -nmap -arjun         //For full scan
+./EchoPwn.sh domain.com -nmap -arjun -photon -kncok   //For Full Scan

 Output will be saved in EchoPwn/domain.com/ directory
 ```